 Keeping Tidy

-Showing only those parts of the discussion which lead to #2833 and its comments.
+Showing only ideas leading to #2833 and its comments.

 See full discussion·See most recent related ideasLog in or sign up to participate in this discussion.